Kill Fire AntsSuccess is not the result of spontaneous combustion; you must set yourself on fire. - Reggie Leach

 You want to be very careful to kill only the fire ants and not all of the ants or you will have a far worse fire ant problem in the near future.
 The indigenous ants are effective at slowing down the spread of the fire ant populations, first simply by their entrenched position, but secondly by reducing food supply.
 Please take the time to be sure that you are attacking ONLY the fire ants.

-Avoid Baits When Possible
+Avoid Commercial Baits When Possible

 Many fire ant bait products affect other ants as well as birds and other creatures.
 Please be aware of this limitation and only use baits when other solutions do not exist.
 The good news is that there are, or soon will be, some new baits on the market which only affect fireants and not other species.